 I have called the 68-year-old campaigner because I’m on a journey to learn how we, regular folks, might engage in issues more deeply to help advance positive change in our own small ways.
 For myself, my ability to take more part in “politics” has been limited partly on professional grounds – the informal code of journalists that says practitioners should bury their personal opinions to avoid being biased.
 It’s also a product of privilege – I haven’t needed to learn the details of issues that did not directly affect my own wellbeing.

-But recent realisations that and of my self-idealising imagination have prompted me to attempt two things.
-The first is to learn how to stick with political conversations I may barely understand and the second is to learn from communities of which I am not a part – particularly those people and
+But recent realisations that I’m more politically illiterate and not quite the anti-racist champion of my self-idealising imagination have prompted me to attempt two things.
+The first is to learn how to stick with political conversations I may barely understand and the second is to learn from communities of which I am not a part – particularly those people and groups working at the coalface of systems change.

 How does a social justice campaign win?